dxw/playbook/README.md

 ### Proposals and tenders

 If the project is being tendered via a fixed process (like the Digital Services Framework) we'll respond by filling in a form that the client provides.
 These forms are not all the same, and the questions vary.
-If you're involved in this, make sure you have a good conversation with someone who's done it before.
+If you're involved in this, have a good conversation with someone who's done it before first.

 If we're writing a proposal following our own format, you'll have a proposal template to start from.
 The main things you'll need to write are:

 * A description of the project's background.
 How did they get to the point they're at now?
 * A description of the client's vision.
-What are they trying to do.
+What are they trying to do?
 * An initial set of epics.
 How does the client believe their vision will be met?
 * A cost for the work.
-How many sprints will we need to deliver the work?
+How many sprints do we estimate we will we need to deliver the work?
 * Details of any other work we'll do, like user research or usability testing.
 * A rough timeline for when the sprints and other work will happen.